bcopos/android_cluster/README.md

 - Android kernel with Kerrighed support, based on linux 2.6.29 and kerrighed 3.0.0
 - rootfs built using buildroot

+NOTES:
+- use gcc-4.4
+- kerrighed will download linux-2.6.29.tar.bz -- this is OK
+- however, make sure that during the configuration process, it does NOT unzip the linux source it just downloaded and instead uses the one already in the patches directory
+- the linux-2.6.29 in the kerrighed/patches directory is a symlink to the linux-2.6.29 in the root directory of the repo

 INSTRUCTIONS FOR SETTING UP KERRIGHED NODES:
 --------------------------------------------